2018 Nizam's Museum heist: Escape to Mumbai and return to Hyderabad

-Investigation and Recovery
+Investigation and recovery

 Early leads and CCTV footage

 The Hyderabad City Police formed twenty special teams under the East Zone Task Force and the Mir Chowk Police jurisdiction to track down the culprits.
 Anjani Kumar, who was Commissioner of Police, Hyderabad at the time, personally led the investigation.
 CCTV footage from the Masjid-e-Asna-e-Ashri mosque near the Nizam's Museum captured two masked men wearing gloves leaving on a Bajaj Pulsar motorcycle, which became a crucial lead.
 Since the registration plate of the motorcycle had been removed, the police had to set up additional teams to parse through hours of CCTV footage from over a hundred other cameras in the vicinity.
 Eventually, the same Pulsar motorcycle was spotted in footage from other cameras.
 The police used facial recognition from the camera footage to identify Mohammad Ghouse Pasha (alias Khooni Ghouse), who had a prior criminal record for his alleged involvement in a murder case.
-The police, who were aware of Ghouse's prior employment history as a mason, were able to further corroborate his involvement in the crime due to the discovery of skilled masonry work on the ventilator grill at the crime scene.
+The police, who were aware of Ghouse's prior employment history as a mason, were able to further corroborate his involvement in the crime due to the discovery of skilled masonry work on the ventilator grille at the crime scene.
 All the police stations in Hyderabad were issued a look-out notice for Ghouse, along with information being passed on to the respective police departments of other major cities like Mumbai, Delhi, and Bengaluru.
 However, the second suspect's identity was still unknown due to Mubeen being a first-time offender and not having a prior criminal record, and also due to his face being partially covered by his mobile phone in most of the CCTV footage.

 The police used CCTV footage from other locations in the city to retrace the suspects' movements towards Muthangi and found the Pulsar motorcycle broken-down and abandoned in Zaheerabad along the Hyderabad-Mumbai Highway NH 65.
 The motorcycle was an old model bought without proper documentation.